A-lexisL/tc_pre/doc.md

 ## 4.3 Response Time
 The system must provide a response to a query within a maximum of 10 minutes to ensure a fluid developer experience.

-# 5 Technical Background: GitHub CodeQL

-To address the limitations of vector-based search in large codebases, this solution leverages **GitHub CodeQL**.
-CodeQL is a semantic code analysis engine that treats code as data.
-Unlike standard text search which sees code as strings of characters, CodeQL extracts a **relational database** from the source code.

-This database contains tables representing:
-*   **Syntactic structures** (Abstract Syntax Tree nodes like functions, loops, variables).
-*   **Semantic relationships** (Data flow, control flow, inheritance).

-This allows for high-precision queries (e.g., "Find all functions that call `user_auth` and write to the database") that are impossible with vector similarity search.
-By utilizing CodeQL, we gain deterministic accuracy in retrieving structural dependencies, solving the ambiguity issues common in RAG.

-# 6 Proposed Solution: Hybrid CodeQL-Augmented LLM

-We propose a **Hybrid Retrieval System** that combines the flexibility of natural language search with the structural rigidity of CodeQL.
-This addresses the technical gap where CodeQL requires exact naming conventions while users provide vague natural language intent.

-## 6.1 Post-Training Strategy
-We employ a post-training strategy involving:
-1.  **Supervised Fine-Tuning (SFT):** Training the LLM on a corpus of CodeQL queries to teach it the complex syntax and logic of the QL language.
-2.  **Reinforcement Learning (RL):** Optimizing the model to map natural language user intent to executable CodeQL scripts.

-## 6.2 Hybrid Entry & Traversal Strategy
-To ensure both high recall (finding the right code) and high precision (tracing the right dependencies), we utilize a two-step retrieval process:

-1.  **Step 1: Semantic Entry (Vector Search).**
-    The LLM analyzes the user's natural language request (e.g., "Where is the login logic?") and performs a lightweight vector search to identify the *entry node* (e.g., a function named `AuthUser` or `LoginHandler`).
-This solves the "Naming Problem" where CodeQL fails if it doesn't know the exact function name.

-2.  **Step 2: Structural Expansion (CodeQL).**
-    Once the entry node is identified, the LLM generates a CodeQL query to traverse the graph from that point.
-    *   *Example:* "Find all functions that call `AuthUser` defined in file `auth.ts`."
-    *   This allows the system to "hop" across files and trace the full execution path deterministically, filling the context with logically connected code rather than random text chunks.

-## 6.3 Fine-Grained Filtering (Re-Ranker)
-While CodeQL provides high recall for structural dependencies, it may return a large number of results (e.g., 500 usage instances).
-To prevent context flooding:
-*   A lightweight **Cross-Encoder Re-Ranker** model scores the CodeQL results against the user's original query.
-*   Only the top-k (e.g., top 10) most semantically relevant snippets are loaded into the LLM's context window for the final answer.
+# 5 Technical Background: Structural Analysis Tools

+To address the limitations of vector search, this solution leverages **ast-grep** and **GitHub CodeQL**.
+Both rely on the Abstract Syntax Tree (AST) to treat code as data rather than plain text.

+## 5.1 The Abstract Syntax Tree (AST)
+The AST represents code as a hierarchical tree of syntactic nodes (e.g., `FunctionDeclaration`, `Identifier`) rather than a linear string of characters.
+This structure allows tools to distinguish actual logic from unrelated text.
+*   **Example:** An AST parser distinguishes the variable `user_id` inside a logic block from the text "user_id" inside a comment, preventing irrelevant matches.

+## 5.2 ast-grep: Structural Pattern Matching
+**ast-grep** is a high-performance search tool that matches patterns against the AST using "meta-variables" (wildcards) effectively acting as a structural regex.
+It is optimized for speed, enabling rapid scanning of massive repositories[4].
+*   **Example:** The pattern `try { $$$ } catch ($$$) { }` instantaneously locates all empty catch blocks across a project, ignoring formatting or internal content.

+## 5.3 GitHub CodeQL: Relational Code Analysis
+**CodeQL** treats the codebase as a relational database[5].
+During the build, it extracts the AST, Control Flow, and Data Flow into queryable tables.
+It excels at deep analysis, linking logically connected elements across files.
+*   **Example:** A CodeQL query can trace "Taint Tracking" paths to identify if an unsanitized HTTP request parameter flows into a specific SQL execution statement.

+# 6 Proposed Solution: Multi-Stage Structural Retrieval

+We propose a "Coarse-to-Fine" retrieval pipeline.
+Instead of relying on a single retrieval method, the system employs a three-stage process: **Structural Candidate Generation**, **Semantic Filtering**, and **Deterministic Context Expansion**.

+## 6.1 Step 1: Structural Candidate Generation (ast-grep)
+The first phase aims to identify potential entry points in the codebase quickly.
+*   **Mechanism:** Instead of simple text search, the LLM generates **permissive ast-grep patterns**.
+These patterns are designed to be "fuzzy" regarding specific naming but strict regarding structure.
+*   **Example:** If a user asks about "handling retry logic," the LLM might generate a pattern like `try { $$$ } catch ($$$) { $$$ retry $$$ }`.
+*   **Advantage:** This leverages `ast-grep`'s speed to scan millions of lines of code in milliseconds, returning a high-recall list of candidate snippets that structurally match the intent, filtering out irrelevant text matches (like comments containing the word "retry").

+## 6.1 Step 2: Semantic Relevance Filtering (Cross-Encoder)
+The `ast-grep` step may yield a large number of results (e.g., 200 matches), many of which may be syntactically similar but semantically irrelevant.
+*   **Mechanism:** The raw candidates are passed through a **Cross-Encoder Re-Ranker**.
+This model takes the user's original natural language query and the code snippet as a pair, outputting a relevance score.
+*   **Outcome:** The system filters the results down to the top-$k$ (e.g., top 5) "Anchor Nodes."
+These represent the most likely locations of the logic the user is interested in.
+This step bridges the gap between *syntactic structure* and *user intent*.

+## 6.1 Step 3: Deterministic Context Expansion (CodeQL)
+Once the "Anchor Nodes" are identified, the system must understand their context within the larger system (references, definitions, and data flow).
+*   **Mechanism:** The LLM analyzes the top-$k$ Anchor Nodes and generates a targeted **CodeQL query**.
+*   **Action:** The CodeQL engine executes a graph traversal starting from these anchor nodes.
+    *   *Definition Lookup:* "Where is the class of this object defined?"
+    *   *Reference Tracing:* "Who calls this function?"
+    *   *Data Flow:* "Where does the variable passed into this function originate?"
+*   **Result:** This step deterministically retrieves the connected subgraph of code.
+Unlike RAG, which might retrieve disconnected chunks, this ensures the final context provided to the user contains the complete, executable logic path.

+## 6.2 Tool-Use Alignment Strategy
+To bridge the gap between natural language intent and rigid code analysis syntax, we employ a dual-pronged strategy to "equip" the LLM with proficiency in `ast-grep` and CodeQL.

+### Post-Training Strategy
+To enable this pipeline, the LLM undergoes a specialized post-training regimen:
+1.  **Tool-Use SFT (Supervised Fine-Tuning):** The model is fine-tuned on a corpus of structural search patterns.
+It learns to map natural language queries (e.g., "Find user authentication logic") to:
+    *   Permissive **ast-grep** patterns for broad gathering.
+    *   Precise **CodeQL** queries for deep traversal.
+2.  **Reinforcement Learning:** Optimization rewards are given when the generated queries successfully retrieve executable code paths that answer the user's prompt.

+### Run-time Prompting

+**1. Unified Documentation:**
+We have developed a specialized documentation for both `ast-grep` and CodeQL.
+During run-time, this file is fed into the LLM's system context, providing it with an immediate, hallucination-free reference for API signatures, standard predicates, and configuration syntax.

+**2. System Prompting:**
+> 1.  **Decompose:** Break the natural language query into logical requirements.
+> 2.  **Consult:** Refer to the provided documentation.
+> 3.  **Construct:** Build atomic sub-rules for each requirement and combine them into a valid query.
+> 4.  **Refine:** If the rule is too specific, remove non-essential constraints to improve recall.

 # 7 Verification

-This section validates how the proposed solution architecture specifically addresses the Needs defined in Section 3.

 ## 7.1 Addressing Need 3.1: Token-Efficient Context Management
-The solution achieves **Token-Efficient Querying**.
-By utilizing the CodeQL database to perform the heavy lifting of filtering and traversal, we avoid loading massive AST maps or irrelevant file chunks into the LLM's context window.
-The LLM only receives the final, highly relevant subgraph of code.
-This ensures that the context window usage remains low and focused, regardless of whether the repository is 10,000 or 1 million lines.
+The solution achieves **Token-Efficient Querying** by restricting the LLM's role to "Query Generation" rather than "Content Scanning."
+The retrieval process requires only two targeted LLM invocations:
+1.  **Invocation 1:** Generating the `ast-grep` pattern to identify potential anchors.
+2.  **Invocation 2:** Generating the `CodeQL` script to expand context from those anchors.
+**Result:** The massive overhead of scanning and traversing the code is offloaded to the external tools (`ast-grep` and CodeQL engine), ensuring the context window is never flooded with raw code regardless of repository size.

-## 7.2 Addressing Need 3.2: Semantic & Structural Understanding
+## 7.2 Addressing Need 3.2: Semantic and Structural Understanding
-The **Hybrid Entry & Traversal Strategy** (Section 6.2) explicitly satisfies this need.
-While standard embeddings find the general area of interest (Semantic Entry), the CodeQL engine ensures structural integrity by tracing the actual call graph (Structural Expansion).
-This proves that the system comprehends the semantic relationship (e.g., "Class A inherits from Class B") rather than just keyword similarity.
+The solution satisfies this need by exclusively employing **Structure-Aware Tools** for retrieval.
+Unlike vector embeddings, both `ast-grep` and CodeQL natively understand the Abstract Syntax Tree (AST). `ast-grep` filters results based on precise syntactic patterns (e.g., class definitions), while CodeQL traverses the semantic graph (e.g., variable data flow).
+**Result:** The system fundamentally comprehends the code's architecture, ensuring retrieved snippets are logically connected rather than just textually similar.

 ## 7.3 Addressing Need 3.3: Reduced Hallucination via Determinism
-Hallucination is mitigated by replacing probabilistic generation with deterministic retrieval for code relationships.
-When the system claims "Function A calls Function B," it is not predicting the next token based on probability; it is reporting a fact derived from the relational database.
-This grounding in the CodeQL schema neutralizes the "Lost-in-the-Middle" effect by presenting the LLM with verified facts rather than noise.
+Hallucination is mitigated by replacing probabilistic generation with **Deterministic Retrieval** for code relationships.
+When the system asserts a dependency (e.g., "Function A calls Function B"), it is reporting a verifiable fact derived from the CodeQL relational database, not predicting the next token.
+**Result:** This grounding prevents the model from inventing non-existent imports or function calls, effectively neutralizing the "Lost-in-the-Middle" effect by presenting the LLM with verified facts.

 # References